-- Source: the trigger source can be chosen among: profile view sound level (LEV) or pressing ENTER key (MAN). - Trigger Threshold: the trigger threshold on the profile view sound level (LEV); it can by programmed with 1dB steps. - Bottom Threshold: the deactivation threshold, different than the trigger one, on the profile view sound level (LEV); it can by programmed with 1dB steps. - Trigger Polarity: it is possible to choose increasing (POS) or decreasing (NEG) levels for the trigger on the profile view sound level (LEV).
+- Source: the trigger source can be chosen among: profile view sound level (LEV), pressing ENTER key (MAN), or external TRGIN signal (EXT). - TRGIN Polarity: the external signal TRGIN polarity can be chosen between positive (POS) or negative (NEG).
+Consult the paragraph TECHNICAL SPECIFICATIONS. - Trigger Threshold: the trigger threshold on the profile view sound level (LEV); it can by programmed with 1dB steps. - Background Threshold: the deactivation threshold, different than the trigger one, on the profile view sound level (LEV); it can be programmed with 1dB steps. - Trigger Polarity: it is possible to choose increasing (POS) or decreasing (NEG) levels for the trigger on the profile view sound level (LEV).
 For the increasing levels trigger, the Trigger Threshold will be higher than the Bottom Threshold, for the decreasing levels trigger the Trigger Threshold will be lower than the Bottom Threshold. - Minimum Duration: a duration filter is available to eliminate false triggers.
 It is activated upon detection of the event, only if the trigger condition persists for a number of seconds at least equal to this parameter.
 It is used only if the Source parameter is set to LEV. - Stop Delay: when the trigger conditions are not present anymore, the event ends after a number of second equal to this parameter has elapsed. - Printing: printing of a warning string (TAG) can be enabled through the serial interface for each event.